-Earn Your Master of Science in Criminal Justice – Emphasis in Legal Studies Online
+What Is a Master of Science in Criminal Justice With an Emphasis in Legal Studies?

-This criminal justice MS in legal studies, offered online at GCU, provides working professionals with the opportunity to pursue their educational objectives while meeting their current job’s demands.
-All online courses are taught by either full-time faculty members or fully trained adjunct instructors.
+This master's degree in legal studies, offered online at GCU, provides working professionals with the opportunity to pursue their educational objectives while meeting their current job’s demands.
+All of GCU's online legal studies courses are taught by either full-time faculty members or fully trained adjunct instructors.
 Evening courses on the GCU campus are also available.

-What You’ll Learn from a Legal Studies Master of Science Degree Program
+What Will You Learn in a Legal Studies Master of Science Degree Program?

-The coursework for the legal studies program evaluates best practices in legal research and takes a close look at 21st century legal topics.
+The coursework for the master's degree in legal studies evaluates best practices in legal research and takes a close look at 21st century legal topics.
 Students explore methodological evaluations of criminal justice policy and the development of legal programs.
-Some of the courses included with this degree include:
+Some of the courses included with this legal studies degree include:

 - Criminal Behavior Analysis